carpentries-incubator/workflows-nextflow/_episodes/05-nextflow_scripting.md

 ## Methods

 `println` is a example of a Groovy method.
 A method is just a block of code which only runs when it is called.
-You can pass data, known as parameters, into a method using the method name followed by optional brackets `()` e.g. `println("Hello World")` or `println "Hello World"`.
+You can pass data, known as parameters, into a method using the method name followed by brackets `()`.
 Methods are used to perform certain actions, and they are also known as functions.
 Methods enable us to reuse code: define the code once, and use it many times.

+Methods on obkects fixme

 ## Comments